stevepolitodesign/client-side-authorization/readme.md

 1. Your site is hosted at [Netlify](https://www.netlify.com/)
 1. Your website is static, and is only client-side
-1. You want collect leads.
+1. You want collect leads
-1. You want to ensure the private page can't be easily accessed by bypassing the form.
+1. You want to ensure the private page can't be easily accessed by bypassing the form
-1. The data on the private page is not sensitive.
+1. The data on the private page is not sensitive

 ## Important Notes

-- Everything is client-side.
+- Everything is client-side
-- There is no authentication.
+- There is no authentication
-- "Authorization" is handled through [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+- "Authorization" is handled through [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
 - You'll want to add a `robots.txt` file and `Disallow` all private pages.
-This will help ensure the data won't be crawled and exposed on search engines.
+This will help ensure the data won't be crawled and exposed on search engines

 ---